A high-quality building access system will enhance the security of your sites.

 One good example of a secure door alarm and control system is the Building Access System from DPS Telecom.
 The core of the system is built around the Entry Control Unit (ECU), a small box that sits inside your buildings near the doors you want to alarm and control.
 The ECU accommodates an electronic door lock (either an electrically actuated strike or a magnetic plate) connected to the door control, a magnetic door open sensor to trigger door alarms, and 2 keypads and/or proximity card readers.

-How you send door alarms back from your ECU depends on the scope of your door alarm and control system.
+How you send alarms back from your ECU depends on the scope of your door alarm and control system.
 You might have just a few doors (maybe you're just controlling entrance to your server room, for example).
 It's quite possible that you'll use the ECU's built-in web interface to manage all door alarm alerts (email/phone/SNMP) and authorized user keycards/keycodes.

 If you have a larger system, however, it's much more likely that you'll manage many ECUs using a central T/Mon master console.
 T/Mon is a central server for network alarm management and BAS management.
 T/Mon is an important tool for anyone using more than a handful of ECUs.
 It provides a means to database authorized users a single time and then broadcast those authorized user files to every ECU in your network.

 T/Mon is also a good way to monitor door alarms in a larger door control scheme.
-T/Mon can be used to filter unimportant alarms and send you only the suspicious door alarms that require human attention.
+T/Mon can be used to filter unimportant alarms and send you only the suspicious alarms that require human attention.
 T/Mon will still log all entries and exits to help you look at events after an incident has occurred.

-One very important facet of the BAS stems from its origins as a network management accessory.
+One important facet of the BAS stems from its origins as a network management accessory.
 DPS Telecom started by specializing in remote monitoring and control systems for network staff.
 The Building Access System made sense because it provided physical security and monitoring for servers and other network assets.

 Of course, DPS was asked by users who only wanted to use door alarm and control and had no network to monitor.
 This led to the development of standalone door alarm and access control systems that did not include the features (or the cost) of a full-fledged network monitoring system.